Insights

 Using the same data set, updated monthly allows me to have very different conversations.
 This is for another day, but this is one of THE value of an agency, the ability to have access to data quickly across 100+ clients enables me to see a range of who should have a conversation today due to near term risk and who doesn't need to worry just yet.

-The other thing I love about a platform like Supernova is if one team member has a killer hypothesis, we can shift priorities and build the dash for every client at scale without our team members having to learn how to build the dash.
+The other thing I love about our platform is if one team member has a killer hypothesis, we can shift priorities and build the dash for every client at scale without our team members having to learn how to build the dash.
 (Because they’ve got too many other things to do!)

 Hypothesis 2: Let’s say I believed that Answer Boxes ranking in a certain position were the key to uncovering easily disruptable rankings.
 I could do the following: